What are the top 10 biggest UK Exports to EU in 2024-25

 • New trade agreements and rules have been implemented to govern EU-UK trade, impacting the go with the flow of products and offerings between the two entities.

-• After leaving Brexit, The UK became the world’s fourth-largest exporter.
+• After leaving Brexit, the UK became the world’s fourth-largest exporter.

 • Following the announcement of Brexit in January 2020, the UK's export revenue decreased to $402.56 billion from $468.32 billion in 2019.

-• However, since then, exports have increased steadily, totaling $519.36 billion in 2023.
+• However, since then, exports have increased steadily, totaling $519.36 billion in 2024.

 Trade policies and agreements between the EU and the UK